 Fall 2021Toggle More Info

 Sophia is a Communication major with a concentration in Public Relations and double minors in Marketing and Interdisciplinary Studies.
 The start of Sophia's empowerment began with her involvement in the Multicultural & Leadership Development Center.
-She has worked diligently to present topics on leadership skills, self-knowledge, diversity and inclusion.
+She has worked diligently to present topics on leadership skills, self-knowledge.
 Her journey at FGCU includes Emerging Eagles Mentor, Teacher’s Assistant for Elementary Calculus, Course Assistant for The Contemplative Life, Course Assistant for the Humanities League and a Lead Team Member.
 Through these experiences, she has impacted students through recognizing their resiliency and inner strength.
 In addition, Sophia has volunteered at the FGCU Food Forest, The Wonder Gardens, and The Freedom Waters Foundation.
 From mentoring students on campus, connecting with caregivers in the middle of the Gulf of Mexico, and partnering up with other nonprofits she has learned even in the midst of the unknown, and all the things she may not understand, that she can rest on the present moment.
 She believes that there is always something to be grateful for.
 The course of her service is not over.
 She is still learning, growing and always will be.
 Serving is growth and growth is forever.